Parental Alienation Awareness image

 Parental Alienation Awareness: A data-driven look at the scope, impact, and damage to children, families, and society.

 If you’ve landed here, you probably know the feeling: losing a child not to fate, but to lies, manipulation, and a broken system that looks the other way.
 Maybe it happened overnight.
-Maybe it happened right in front of you, slow and silent, until one day your kid stopped calling you “dad” or “mom” at all.
+Maybe it happened slowly, until one day your son or daughter stopped calling, stopped visiting, or stopped calling you “dad” or “mom” at all.

-I built this project because if nobody talks about this, nothing ever changes.
-The research is clear-parental alienation is abuse.
+That’s why I built this project and wrote this paper.
+Silence helps nobody but the abusers.
+The research is clear.
 The numbers are staggering.
-The stories are heartbreaking.
-And the system, as it stands, is failing far too many families.
+The harm is lifelong.
+And the system is failing far too many families.

 Get Involved / Raise Awareness